Motion to Approve

 Thirdly, as has been mentioned by the noble Lords, Lord Bradshaw and Lord Chidgey, Britain has had a good leadership role in aviation.
 We have been regarded as the sensible ones; we have not been regarded as the people forever defending our own territory—an accusation which has been laid a country not that very far away from us to the south.
 We are recognised as providing common-sense leadership.
 That is going to go and, as with many other things, there will be a gradual divergence as different European countries move their regulation, jointly, away from where we are.
 Does the Minister see any difficulties arising in this area, and does she believe that we will be able to play any role at all in giving leadership to European initiatives?
 In other words, as they develop, will we have any consultative role at all?

 I repeat the thanks of others to the Minister.
-She has been an excellent Minister, very good at taking us into her confidence, and I wish her well with these regulations, which, as I said at the beginning, is more or less a housekeeping measure, contingent on what I still regard as the most unfortunate decision to leave the European Union.
+She has been an excellent Minister, very good at taking us into her confidence, and I wish her well with these regulations, which, as I said at the beginning, are more or less a housekeeping measure, contingent on what I still regard as the most unfortunate decision to leave the European Union.
 However, the British people endorsed that position and, in a democracy, we have to listen to the people as, on occasions, they say things we do not like.

 As with most other EU withdrawal Act statutory instruments, I cannot see any significant changes other than minor textual amendments.
 There is an exception, which is that in a few places the Government are seeking to change the word “shall”, which obviously makes it a requirement, to the words “shall endeavour to”, which makes it rather optional.
 For example, this happens in Regulation 27(3), Regulation 30(3) and multiple times in Regulation 48.
 What is the reasoning behind this change in wording?
 It appears to be not simply fitting retained EU law into UK law but changing the nature of the responsibility to a weaker requirement.
 The appropriate authority will now need only to try, rather than actually achieve, the stated outcomes.
 Can the Minister explain that dilution?